holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 Paste those keys into your terminal (usually with `[CTRL]+[SHIFT]+[V]` or `[CMD]+[SHIFT]+[V]` or simply with right click and paste.

-After supplying both information, a twitter URL as displayed.
+After supplying both information a twitter URL as displayed.
 Please open this URL in the browser where you are logged into Twitter.
 After opening this URL, a PIN code consisting of several numbers is displayed.
 Copy this PIN code, go back to the terminal and paste it into the waiting Ghostbuster.
 Now press enter.

 Ghostbuster will now start busting ghost followers and blocking them automatically.
-It will run indefinetely and look at your newest 100 followers every five minutes.
-If it detects a ghost in those 100 followers, they are blocked automatically.
+It will run indefinitely and look at your newest 100 followers every five minutes.
+If it detects a ghost in those 100 followers, they will be blocked automatically.

 ## The Resume